Orbis-Tertius/standards/README.md

 Use Ormolu.
 CI pipelines must fail if Ormolu makes changes to the source.
 Ormolu may be selectively disabled on specific code sections if it butchers them.
-Use hlint with the Orbis standard configuration (TODO).
+Use hlint with the [Orbis standard hlint configuration](https://github.com/Orbis-Tertius/standards/blob/master/hlint.yaml).
 CI pipelines must fail if there are any hlint hints.
 Hlint hints may be disabled selectively on code sections and files where they are obnoxious.